-In a paper published in the journal Science Robotics, researchers led by Eric Chang from Stanford University in the US detail the development of what they term a “biohybrid morphing wing with real feathers”, or, for the sake of brevity, PigeonBot.
+In a paper published in the journal Science Robotics, researchers led by Eric Chang from Stanford University in the US detail the development of a robot pigeon, or what they term a “biohybrid morphing wing with real feathers”, or, for the sake of brevity, PigeonBot.

 To construct their proto-robo-wing, the scientists first investigated in fine detail the mechanics and physics of real pigeon wings.
 They determined that the assemblage, comprising 20 primary and the same number of secondary feathers, is controlled by the transfer of energy through the skeleton.